francisrstokes/React-Machinery/README.md

   // being set by setNewState()
   name: 'State Name',

-  // Array of plain objects that describe transitions
+  // Array of plain objects that describe automatic transitions
+  // These are evaluated after a transition and when props change
-  transitions: [
+  autoTransitions: [
     // A transition object must contain two properties:
     // test, which is a function that recieves the StateMachine data, and returns true if a state change should take place
     // newState, which is the name of the state to transition to when the test function returns true